 - Rising sophomore standing or above at the start of the program

 Design is a fundamental engineering activity.
 In this study abroad opportunity, students will receive training and experiences in two areas:1) The practice of design with international collaborators and in international environments and 2) Conducting design for global markets.
 This program takes place at the National University of Singapore, the #12 Engineering University in the world (Times Higher Education, 2012-2013).
 Penn State participants will join students from the US, China, Singapore, India, and others.
 In addition to attending lecture and participating in field trips, students will complete assignments and a team-based design project.

-In Singapore, English is the national language, but most of its citizens are at least bi-lingual.
+Singapore is an important global economy and a gateway to Asia.
+As such, many of the world's leading companies have a presence there.
+As part of this course, students will have the opportunity to visit the design studios and manufacturing operations of some of these companies to learn how the principles taught in class are practiced in industry.In Singapore, English is the national language, but most of its citizens are at least bi-lingual.
 The country is very safe and provides a great atmosphere for learning and experiencing Asian culture.
 The food is amazing, with cuisine from China, Malaysia, Indonesia, Thailand, Japan, and India.
 Since participants will complete many of the class activities as part of multi-cultural teams, students will have the opportunity to interact with diverse groups of people.
 While the formal training will be focused primarily on engineering, there will also be a number of opportunities to learn about culture in the area, including how culture affects design and our perception of it.

 Singapore places great emphasis on design.
 From architecture to the experiences of passengers at the airport, everything is viewed as an opportunity to make things better.
 There are even commercials before movies urging citizens to practice better design.
 It is an ideal environment in which to learn global product development.